hashicorp/consul/website/source/docs/guides/consul-containers.html.md

 When a previously stopped server container is restarted using `docker start <container_id>`,  and it is configured to obtain a new IP, Autopilot will add it back to the set of Raft peers with the same node-id and the new IP address, after which it can participate as a server again.

 ## Known Issues
-**All nodes changing IP addresses** Prior to Consul 0.9.3, Consul did not currently gracefully handle the situation where all nodes in the cluster running inside a container are restarted at the same time, and they all obtain new IP addresses.
+**All nodes changing IP addresses** Prior to Consul 0.9.3, Consul did not gracefully handle the situation where all nodes in the cluster running inside a container are restarted at the same time, and they all obtain new IP addresses.
 This has been [fixed](https://github.com/hashicorp/consul/issues/1580) since Consul 0.9.3, and requires `"raft_protocol"` to be set to `"3"` in the configs in Consul 0.9.3.
 Consul 1.0 makes raft protocol 3 the default.

 **Snapshot close error** Due to a [known issue](https://github.com/docker/libnetwork/issues/1204) with half close support in Docker, you will see an error message `[ERR] consul: Failed to close snapshot: write tcp <source>-><destination>: write: broken pipe` when saving snapshots.
 This does not affect saving and restoring snapshots when running in Docker.